 Our team at Foothills at Red Oak Recovery understands the challenges you’re facing with making the decision to get help for your teen.
 We work with teenage boys to provide them with a safe, compassionate treatment program.
 Our treatment center encourages sobriety and enables opportunities to improve academics and reclaim a higher quality of life.
 We encourage parents to reach out to our professionals to learn more about their teen’s treatment options, including programs such as:

 - Co-occurring issues treatment

-Let Foothills at Red Oak Recovery Provide Help
+Let Foothills at Red Oak Recovery Provide a Path to Healing

 Addiction recovery, from gaining awareness to detox and aftercare, is a journey filled with opportunities and obstacles.
 Yet, reaching sobriety, especially for a teen, is incredibly valuable.
 At Foothills at Red Oak Recovery, we are here to help with the process of working to avoid relapse and provide resources for long-term success.
-To learn more, call us at 866.300.5275 or reach out to us online.
+To learn more, call us a 866.300.5275 or reach out to us online.